 73. 8. (a) (ii) No person who has served as a state officer or employee shall after the termination of such service or employment appear, practice, communicate or otherwise render services before any state agency or receive compensation for any such services rendered by such former officer or employee on behalf of any person, firm, corporation or other entity in relation to any case, proceeding, application or transaction with respect to which such person was directly concerned and in which he or she personally participated during the period of his or her service or employment, or which was under his or her active consideration.
-Former State employees may be retained by a Contractor under contract with a state agency, after he or she leaves State service, provided that they are not placed back at their former agency during their two year postemployment period or engaged in any other activities that would violate the lifetime bar provision of Public Officers Law Paragraph 73(8)(a)(ii).
-An individual who, following a hearing, is found to have knowingly and intentionally violated the provisions of Public Officers Law Paragraph 73(8)(a)(ii) may be subject to a civil penalty in an amount not to exceed ten thousand dollars (\$10,000.00) for each violation.
+Former State employees may be retained by a Contractor under contract with a state agency, after he or she leaves State service, provided that they are not placed back at their former agency during their two year postemployment period or engaged in any other activities that would violate the lifetime bar provision of Public Officers Law Paragraph 73(8)(a)(i).
+An individual who, following a hearing, is found to have knowingly and intentionally violated the provisions of Public Officers Law Paragraph 73(8)(a)(i) for each violation.